felipejoglar/android-dev-challenge/articles/lesson-02-project-sunshine.md

 - ### App components

 App components are the *essential building blocks* of an Android app.
-Each component is an entry point through which the system or a user can enter your app.
+Each component is an entry point through which the system or a user can enter our app.
 Some components depend on others.

 There are four different types of app components.
 Each type serves a distinct purpose and has a distinct lifecycle that defines how the component is created and destroyed.
 These components are:

 - **Activities**.
 An activity is the *entry point for interacting with the user*.
 It represents a single screen with a user interface.
 - **Services**.
 A service is a general-purpose entry point for keeping an app running in the background for all kinds of reasons.
 It is a component that runs in the background to perform long-running operations or to perform work for remote processes. *A service does not provide a user interface*.
 - **Broadcast receivers**.
 A broadcast receiver is a component that enables the system to deliver events to the app outside of a regular user flow, *allowing the app to respond to system-wide broadcast announcements*.
 - **Content providers**.
-A content provider manages a shared set of app data that you can store in the file system, in a SQLite database, on the web, or on any other persistent storage location that your app can access.
+A content provider manages a shared set of app data that we can store in the file system, in a SQLite database, on the web, or on any other persistent storage location that our app can access.
 Through the content provider, other apps can query or modify the data if the content provider allows it.

 - ### Activity

 *An activity is a single, focused thing that the user can do*.
-Almost all activities interact with the user, so the `Activity` class takes care of creating a window for you in which you can place your UI with `setContentView(View)`.
+Almost all activities interact with the user, so the `Activity` class takes care of creating a window for us in which we can place your UI with `setContentView(View)`.
 While activities are often presented to the user as full-screen windows, they can also be used in other ways: as floating windows or embedded inside of another activity (using `ActivityGroup`).
 There are two methods almost all subclasses of Activity will implement:

-- `onCreate(Bundle)` is where you *initialize* your activity.
-Most importantly, here you will usually call `setContentView(int)` with a layout resource defining your UI, and using `findViewById(int)` to retrieve the widgets in that UI that you need to interact with programmatically.
+- `onCreate(Bundle)` is where we *initialize* our activity.
+Most importantly, here we will usually call `setContentView(int)` with a layout resource defining our UI, and using `findViewById(int)` to retrieve the widgets in that UI that we need to interact with programmatically.
-- `onPause()` is where you deal with the user *leaving* your activity.
+- `onPause()` is where we deal with the user *leaving* our activity.

 - ### References
 [Application Fundamentals](https://developer.android.com/guide/components/fundamentals.html)<br>